 Please list biosafety/radiation certificates that pertain to the work listed on your animal care protocol prior to submission.

-For detailed policies, procedures, FAQs and other information regarding the use of biohazardous materials in teaching and research, please visit: http://www.ors.ubc.ca/contents/biosafety.
+For detailed policies, procedures, training, submission deadlines, and other information regarding the use of biohazardous materials in teaching and research, please visit: biosafety general information, biosafety resources, and submission deadlines.

 The primary objective of the UBC Radiation Safety Program is to facilitate and ensure the safe and knowledgeable use of radiation sources including x-ray generating equipment in research, teaching and the environment.
 The Radiation Safety Program is dedicated to safe management of ionizing radiation – materials emitting particles energetic enough to knock electrons out the material that the radiation penetrates.